ujjwal717/employees-analysis-using-sql/README.md

 ![average salary in DEVELOPMENT department in multiple job titles](https://github.com/ujjwal717/employees-analysis-using-sql/assets/93403224/74456399-3b8b-410e-98d8-1cc2b9ad4041)

-**Insight :-** I found that Senior Engineer earns most in "Development" department and that is 60k+ USD and staff earns least and that is around 56k USD.
+**Insight :-** I found that Senior Engineer earns most in "Development" department and that is 60k+ USD average and staff earns least and that is around 56k USD average.
+Note that these average salaries are specific to "Development department".